-The traditional marketing funnel model, wherein leads are fed through Awareness all the way to Conversion, is easy to understand and widely used by most marketing gurus.
+The traditional marketing funnel model is easy to understand and widely used by most marketing gurus.
 However, its simplicity can be its own weakness.
-This basic marketing funnel does not fully encapsulate the many pathways that customers take on their road to conversion, or what happens after a conversion occurs.
+This basic marketing funnel does not encapsulate the many pathways that lead to conversion, or what happens after conversion.

-The reality is that your marketing processes are missing a lot of information when all roads lead to conversion without a clear pathway for what happens next.
+In reality, your marketing processes are missing a lot of information when all roads lead to conversion and omit a clear pathway for what happens next.
 This model only really makes sense if your business goal is to make one sale with no follow-up.
 It can cost up to five times as much to attract a new customer compared to retaining a current one—so why would you rely on a traditional marketing funnel to plan your marketing strategy?

 The traditional marketing funnel gives no direction for what happens after the sale is made.
 How do we build better relationships with these clients?
 How do we turn customers into advocates of our brand?
 After converting a lead, key phases to customer success are far from over.

-Key phases to consider and supported by your marketing efforts after the sale should include:
+Key phases to consider and support with your marketing efforts after the sale should include: